ergoplatform/ergodocs/docs/dev/p2p/p2p-handshake.md

 A peer feature describes some properties of a peer.
 Every peer can have one or more peer features.
 Features are embedded into a handshake message and remain unchanged during the connection.
 Features are optional by default: a peer can add new ones, and if another peer is not recognizing it, The node will skip the feature.
 The feature format is arbitrary.
 Any number of features can be added to the handshake; only handshake message has a size limit (8 KB).

-The only feature the reference client supported before 3.3.7 is "mode feature" (describing the operating regime of the peer).
+The only feature the reference client supported before 3.3.7 is the "mode feature" (describing the operating regime of the peer).
-Since 3.3.7, a new feature describing network magic and (pseudorandom) session-id added.
+Since 3.3.7, a new feature describing network magic and (pseudorandom) session-id was added.

 Handshake Format
 ----------------